How Bionic Prosthetics and Orthotics Successfully Implemented 3D Technologies with a Hybrid Approach

 The hybrid workflow

-The hybrid workflow combines traditional and digital fabrication methods to optimize efficiency and still produce quality and innovative devices.
-This is an approach that Bionic prosthetics and orthotics have adopted and found quite helpful, especially in a complicated cases.The dynamics of this approach is also discussed in this webinar.
-Sagar shares examples of where it might be essential to go for such a workflow.
+The hybrid workflow combines traditional and digital fabrication methods using CAD CAM manufacturing to optimize efficiency and still produce quality and innovative devices.
+This is an approach that Bionic prosthetics and orthotics have adopted and found quite helpful, especially in complicated cases.

 How Bionic Prosthetics and Orthotics Successfully Implemented 3D Technologies with a Hybrid Approach

-In this webinar, Sagar Shetty from Bionic Prosthetics and Orthotics shares how they started exploring digital technology in orthotics and prosthetics (O&P) about seven years ago.
+In this webinar, Sagar Shetty from Bionic Prosthetics and Orthotics shares how they started exploring technology used in orthotics and prosthetics (O&P) about seven years ago.
 They narrate their challenges and how they have learned how to effectively use 3D printing to improve their fabrication process and enhance the quality of the devices they produce.

 The move toward digitalization in O&P has reached its adoption by the early majority.
-This makes it more pertinent for the forerunners of this technology to share their opinions and experiences.These conversations and insights will be valuable resources for clinicians looking to get started with 3D printing in O&P.
+This makes it more pertinent for the forerunners of this technology to share their opinions and experiences.
+These conversations and insights will be valuable resources for clinicians looking to get started with 3D printing in O&P.

 For the early adopters, some of the significant challenges, as shared by Sagar Shetty, included: